kubernetes/kubernetes/docs/user-guide/debugging-services.md

 hostnames-0uton
 ```

-If this fails, we can try accessing the proxy directly.
-Look back at the
+If this fails and you are using the userspace proxy, you can try accessing the
+proxy directly.
+If you are using the iptables proxy, skip this section.

-`iptables-save` output above, and extract the port number that `kube-proxy` is
+Look back at the `iptables-save` output above, and extract the
-using for your `Service`.
-In the above examples it is "48577".
-Now connect to
+port number that `kube-proxy` is using for your `Service`.
+In the above
+examples it is "48577".
+Now connect to that:
-that:

 ```console
 u@node$ curl localhost:48577